parisepigenetics/RASflow_EDC/README.md

 20210726T1615	660
 20210726T1616	660
 ```
-If a run stops with no error, it can be that you don't have enough space in your IFB project.
+If a run stops with no error, it can be that you don't have enough space in your project.
 You can see in this file that the free disk tends to 0.

-### FastQC results
+## FastQC results

 If everything goes fine, fastQC results will be in `results/EXAMPLE/fastqc/`.
 For every sample you will have something like:

 ```
-[username@clust-slurm-client RASflow_IFB]$ ll results/EXAMPLE/fastqc
+[username@clust-slurm-client RASflow_EDC]$ ll results/EXAMPLE/fastqc
 total 38537
 -rw-rw----+ 1 username username  640952 May 11 15:16 Sample1_forward_fastqc.html
 -rw-rw----+ 1 username username  867795 May 11 15:06 Sample1_forward_fastqc.zip